 Consider stakeholder engagement: Consider engaging with stakeholders, including investors, customers, suppliers, and other relevant parties, to understand their perspectives on climate-related issues and opportunities.

 The critical challenges of TCFD implementation include the following:

-The TCFD reporting framework provides companies with a unique opportunity to move towards more sustainable practices while still generating returns for shareholders.
+TCFD reporting framework provides companies with a unique opportunity to move towards more sustainable practices while still generating shareholder returns.
 As companies look to become more transparent and accountable to their stakeholders, the TCFD reporting framework can provide a common language to communicate progress and performance against climate-related risks and opportunities.
-As companies continue to embrace the TCFD framework, we can expect to see greater clarity and more accurate reporting of environmental performance and risk management, leading to more informed decisions and more sustainable development.
+As companies continue to embrace the TCFD framework, we can expect greater clarity and more accurate reporting of environmental performance and risk management, leading to more informed decisions and sustainable development.

 The Emissions Trading Scheme is New Zealand's key tool for reducing harmful atmospheric gas levels to meet international climate change response goals.
 Find out how and why.

 Learn about carbon sequestration rates under the Emissions Trading Scheme (ETS) and their Carbon Credit earning potential, per hectare.

 The New Zealand carbon market is a big and relatively new space.
 This blog will cover the NZ ETS, market functions, carbon credits, and the different participant interactions in the NZ carbon market.